Discretionary Awards: funding outside of Wellcome’s schemes and funding calls

 - are usually for a person at a more junior level than the postholder

-If you already get buyout costs from another grant (funded by Wellcome or elsewhere), you can ask us for this cost, but only for the period of time on your Discretionary Award when you won't receive buyout costs from another grant.
+Researchers who already get buyout costs from another grant (funded by Wellcome or elsewhere) can ask us for this cost, but only for the period of time on the award when they won't receive buyout costs from another grant.

-You must provide a letter from your employing organisation, confirming that your contract includes a teaching commitment.
-You should include this in your grant application.
+Researchers must provide a letter from their employing organisation, confirming that their contract includes a teaching commitment.
+They should include this in the grant application.

 PhD/Research Masters fees